SaxonHelina/ZCV-Al-intelligent-encrypted-trading-glasses-/README.md

 CVM Runtime (AI Container): A containerized environment for deploying AI models.
 File Storage: A decentralized file storage system.
 AI Wrapper: Provides a fixed API for inference and file storage.
-PoW (Cortex Cuckoo Cycle): A proof-of-work algorithm for blockchain.
+PoW (Cuckoo Cycle): A proof-of-work algorithm for blockchain.
 Rosetta: A tool for cross-chain interoperability.
 Docker: Containerization platform for deploying applications.
 Robot: A framework for building AI-powered robots.